When you are getting divorced, you can create a stable, more advantageous position for yourself by taking several financial steps…

 A date of legal separation can be established in one of two ways:

-- The first way is by filing a divorce complaint.
+- By filing a divorce complaint.
 The law presumes that the date of separation is the date on which the divorce complaint is filed, unless a party can establish an alternate date.

-- The second way is through conduct – for example by moving out of the marital residence, or by moving into another bedroom and declaring to your spouse, friends and family that you are separated.
+- Through conduct.
+For example, by moving out of the marital residence, or by moving into another bedroom.
+By declaring to your spouse, friends and family that you are separated.
 Remember that it is possible to undo the date of separation by, for example, having marital relations.
 That will, in effect, cancel the prior date of separation, and a new date of separation will need to be established.

 2. File for Divorce